House of Commons photo

 Mr. Speaker, my colleague across has spoken about the need to incrementally wean ourselves from the Indian Act.
 I am in favour of getting rid of the Indian Act now, biting the bullet and making all the necessary changes that we need to do.
 Why is there this incremental approach?
 Why is it going to be stretched over possibly decades, as opposed to attacking this situation which is unacceptable now and going much further than what is being proposed?

-Combatting Counterfeit Products Act June 12th, 2013
+Combating Counterfeit Products Act June 12th, 2013

-Mr. President, we want to clarify something on this side of the House, as we have done for several other bills in recent weeks.
+Mr. Speaker, we want to clarify something on this side of the House, as we have done for several other bills in recent weeks.
 What we want to tell this government is that some bills introduced many years ago have been delayed for reasons that are quite clear.

 For example, in September 2008, the Prime Minister decided to call an election.
 At that time, no one was expecting an election.
 Obviously when this happened, everything slowed down and we were forced to start from scratch.